- Changes in sharpness of vision

-The retina is the light-sensitive layer of tissue at the back of the inner eye.
-It acts like the film in a camera -- images come through the eye's lens and are focused on the retina.
-The retina then converts these images to electric signals and sends them via the optic nerve to the brain.
+The retina is the light-sensitive layer of tissue at the back of the eyeball.
+Images that come through the eye's lens are focused on the retina.
+The retina then converts these images to electric signals and sends them along the optic nerve to the brain.

 - Review date:

 - Reviewed by:

 - Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2008 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.